SL79/TempHolding/README.md

 The project leverages [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) for streamlined code management and effective version control.
 The main branch serves as the production version, with all development work taking place in a single branch directly off the main.

-The project only supports two active branches: a main and a single development branch, with the development branch tied to a specific project issue.
+The project only supports two active branches: a main and a single development branch.
+The development branch is related to a specific project issue (excluding required maintenance work).

 ### Branch types